Road Repurposing

 Creating safer and more pleasant streets to key amenities and transport nodes

-The pedestrianisation of Woodlands Ring Road (between Woodlands Drive 71 and Drive 63) is intended to provide a safer and more seamless walking connection for residents to Kampung Admiralty and Admiralty station.
+The pedestrianisation of Woodlands Ring Road (between Woodlands Drive 71 and Drive 63) provides a safer and more seamless walking connection for residents to Kampung Admiralty and Admiralty station.
 With the widened footpaths and the new covered linkways, pedestrians and cyclists of all ages can walk and cycle more conveniently, safely and comfortably as they make their way to their neighbourhood centre.

 Location Map

-The completion of covered linkways, a new bus stop and widened footpaths along Woodlands Ring Road has brought greater convenience to the residents.
-The new bus stop provides the residents with direct accessibility to existing bus services 901M and 912/A, enhancing their connectivity to en-route amenities and schools.
-Cycling path works will be completed in tandem with the wider Woodlands town cycling network to provide greater active mobility connectivity for residents.
-Works for the wider cycling network are targeted to complete progressively from 2024.
+Residents can now enjoy greater convenience too with the completion of covered linkways, a new bus stop and widened footpaths along Woodlands Ring Road.
+The new bus stop provides direct accessibility to existing bus services 901M and 912/A, enhancing residents’ connectivity to en-route amenities and schools.
+Cycling path works were also completed in 2024, in tandem with the wider Woodlands town cycling network, allowing for greater active mobility connectivity for residents.

 Widened footpath at Havelock Road